STEAM PUMP RANCH

 Joe McAdams, bought Rancho Romero and Roberta Nicholas, of Johnson Johnson Pharmaceutical Co., bought and occupied for many years the ranch where Catalina and Saddlebrook are now located.

-In 1933 Jack Proctor who operated the Pioneer Hotel and a board member of the Valley Bank bought the Steam Pump Ranch from Mathilda Puschs estate for $10,000.00.
+In 1933 Jack Procter who operated the Pioneer Hotel and a board member of the Valley Bank bought the Steam Pump Ranch from Mathilda Puschs estate for $10,000.00.

 Pancho Mendoza ran 100 mother cows on the Rooney property and constructed dikes in the area where the golf course is located today to bring in the flood waters from the Canada.
 His son, Gene, still lives on the property.